DPP4ResearchGroup/SyntenyViz/index.md

 ```

 ## Quick Start for the Inpatients
-Quick and minimum steps to get start a synteney conservation anaysis with SyntenyViz
+Quick and minimum steps to get start a synteney conservation analysis with SyntenyViz

 * Define an investigation range
 We need to firstly define an investigation range to cover the target range in gene coordinate.
 We will use a mouse dipeptidyl dipeptidase 4 gene (DPP4-mm) in this example, where DPP4-mm locates at chromosome number 2 between 62,330,073-62,412,231 bp.